evidentlyai/evidently/docs/book/examples/cookbook_llm_judge.md

 * `target_category` and `non-target category`: The labels we're aiming for - "correct" and "incorrect" in our case.
 * `criteria`: This is where you describe what the LLM should look for when grading the responses.
 * `include_reasoning`: This asks the LLM to explain its choice.
 * `additional_columns`: This allows you to include not just the primary column (the "new_response") but also the "reference_response" for comparison.
-You must also add the column name placeholder inside the grading criteria part of the prompt.
+You then add this column name placeholder to the grading criteria.

 In this example, we've set up the prompt to be strict, erring on the side of labeling a correct answer as incorrect is preferable.
 You can write it differently.
 This flexibility is one of the key benefits of creating a custom judge.